-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-makers are responsible for allocating resources and assessing performance of the operating segments and make overall strategic decisions.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
+The chief operating decision-makers are responsible for allocating resources and assessing performance of the operating segments and make overall strategic decisions.
 The Group's operating segments are organised and managed separately according to the nature of the products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.